QuotationFactory/QF.WebApp.SDK/README.md

 ### Typography

-The font-family should be imported by the host page before Rh24 loads with the following sample configuration
+If the host page already import the necessary fonts, you can set the the fontFamily like this

 ```javascript
    theme: {